NixOS/rfcs/rfcs/0019-maintainers.md

 of maintainers.
 It will support a `--why` option to print out which decisions points were encountered, in order to debug why someone is a maintainer of a file.

-This script will read in a MAINTAINERS files, with support for nested delegation like how the `.gitignore` files work.
+This script will read in a maintainers files, with support for nested delegation like what is possible with `.gitignore` files.

 For packages in `pkgs/`, modules in `nixos/modules` and tests in `nixos/tests/`, the script will try to use the metadata in the packages to find the maintainer.
 If this information cannot be retrieved, it falls back to the rules in the MAINTAINERS file.

 ## Maintainers file format
 The maintainers file format will be a Nix expression.
-This allows easy integration and sharing of the data in `lib/maintainers.nix`, which will be come the authoritive source for meta data about maintainers.
+This allows easy integration and sharing of the data in `lib/maintainers.nix`, which will become the authoritative source for meta data about maintainers.

 This file is only supposed to be a data structure.
 The external script will interpret the rules defined in `maintainers.nix`.